 Civic Engagement & Advocacy

-Community-based mentoring project activates an enterprising young adult cohort and pairs them with industry mentors to help produce a community event to help further their marketplace pursuits and experiential learning.
-The program engages digital and virtual tools to further sharpen entrepreneurial, technical and computer skills.
-The program provides opportunities for youth to forge alliances with a global peer group and industry professionals.
+A linked learning project that activates an enterprising cohort of foster and at-risk then pairs them with industry mentors to help produce a community event to help further their marketplace pursuits and experiential learning.
+The program provides the opportunity for program youth to forge alliances with a global peer group and industry professionals.
 The annual fall film festival and tech symposium is hosted by Los Angeles Film School.